All vocal music must be performed from memory.

 *The two monologue selections together should not exceed three minutes in total time.
 The monologues are to come from published plays.
 Monologues from musicals, television, or other mediums are not allowed.

-All students auditioning for Music Theatre must also participate in a dance evaluation.
+All students auditioning for Music Theater must also participate in a dance evaluation.
 This evaluation will be used to assess your ability to move and potential for continued improvement.

 *Please note that previous dance experience is not required for acceptance into the MT tract.
-Students with previous dance experience will be given the opportunity to show additional skills at the end of the provided combination.
+Students with previous dance experience will be given the opportunity to make the provided combination more difficult.

 Suitable dress for women includes jazz pants, tights, a leotard, dance skirts, or other form fitting clothing.
 Men may wear tights, jazz pants, shorts, t-shirts, or form fitting sweatpants.
-All students should bring jazz shoes and character shoes.
-You are welcome to bring tap or ballet shoes if you have them.
+All students should bring jazz shoes and/or character shoes.

 Applicants interested in both Music Theater and Vocal Performance must be prepared to sing five songs:

 Applicants participating in the combined audition must also prepare two contrasting monologues and participate in the dance evaluation.
-Please see the above Music Theatre audition requirements for more information.
+Please see the above Music Theater audition requirements for more information.